irrgit/hexchat-plugins/hexchat-oper-filter/README.md

 # hexchat-oper-filter
-Filter server notices to separate tabs for easier vieweing.
+Filter server notices to separate tabs for easier viewing.